 your puppy grow!
 Until your puppy is ready for weaning and pick up, we

-will try to post new pictures of the litter or individuals every couple weeks.
-Be
+will try to post new pictures of the litter or individuals every couple weeks

-sure to check back periodically, though most of the time I e-mail to inform
+sure to check your e-mail periodically, as I send e-mails to inform

 new families that updated photos are on the web site.
 Sometimes, we even put short